stschulte/puppet-nimsoft/README.md

 the probe GUI and then run `puppet resource agentil_template` to get the correct job ids and monitor ids.
 If you got these, you'll be able to define appropiate puppet resources.

+##### agentil\_system

+This resource can be used to describe an agentil system.
+If you are familiar with the probe GUI, these are basically your ABAP and SAP connectors and the second hiearchy level after the landscape.

+The agentil system basically tells the probe how to reach an instance and what jobs and monitors should be used to monitor the instance.
+To do that you can define the user that is able to login and the client to connect to.
+You can also assign different templates that the probe GUI merges into a system template (with puppet you have to define both the original template and the system template).

+This can be expressed through puppet now:

+Example:

+    agentil_system { 'PRO_sap01':
+      ensure    => present,
+      landscape => 'PRO',
+      sid       => 'PRO',
+      host      => 'sap01.example.com',
+      ip        => '192.168.0.1',
+      stack     => 'abap',
+      user      => 'SAP_PROBE',
+      client    => '000',
+      group     => 'LOGON_GROUP_01',
+      default   => 'System template for System sap01', templates => [
+        'Custom ABAP Production',
+        'Custom ABAP Generic',
+      ]
+    }

+The landscape, the user and all templates have to be present so the puppet type is be able translate the names into the corresponding ids to create a valid configuration file.
+Puppet will raise an error if a name connot be found.

+Please note that you should provide a system template as the `default` property and this one is repsponsible to define the actual monitoring tasks.
+The system template should also be a correct merge of your non-system templates you have provided as for the `template` property as these will be shown in the probe GUI as assigned templates.

 #### Complete example